 to road No. 3 to the south, and turn right the next road behind Nahshon junction

-in the direction of Hulda, you will find after 200 meters a monument with a
+in the direction of Hulda, you will find after 200 meters the monument of valor ("Matsevet HaGevura") with a

 column located on a small hill.
 This monument was built to commemorate the